 But, said the Department of City Planning’s City Planning Commission, we do agree that neither the developers nor us gave one piddlingiota of thought or care as to whether 1537 might be a potential historic resource, so tell ya what, we will hire some real live architects, Kaplan Chen Kaplan, to do a Historic Resource Evaluation Report on this here Whittlesey house.

 KCK came back and said the Whittlesey house was absolute worthless crap, devoid of all merit in every conceivable way.
 KCK’s report was some 100+ pages and, since they bill on average at $200/hour, I can assure you, was not cheap.
 Your tax dollars at work!
-For example, KCK hired an RPA Certified Archaeologist to check records, which is the like hunting mosquitos with an elephant gun; that’s the kind of work you give to the unpaid intern and they do all of it on their lunchbreak.
-It’s the elemental gruntwork I save for when I’m hungover and do in half my lunchbreak.
+For example, KCK hired an RPA Certified Archaeologist to check records, which is akin to hunting mosquitos with an elephant gun; it’s the kind of work you give to Bob the Unpaid Intern and and he does it on his lunchbreak.
+Hell, it’s the elemental gruntwork I save for when I’m hungover and do it in half my lunchbreak.